Project leader : F. Mallein-Gerin

 Participant : D. Vertu-Ciolino, M. Pasdeloup, J-D Malcor, J. Lafont, M. Bekhouche

-The cell shape and more exactly the actin cytoskeleton controls the status of the chondrocyte phenotype.
-The expansion of chondrocytes in 2D cell culture conditions is capable of providing a large number of cells.
+Cell shape and the actin cytoskeleton controls the status of the chondrocyte phenotype.
+The expansion of chondrocytes in 2D cell culture is provides a large number of cells.
 The passaged chondrocytes are large, spread, and have actin organized into stress fibers.
 This cell morphology and cytoskeletal organization correspond in fact to a dedifferentiated state of the chondrocytes which no longer synthesize cartilage matrix proteins.
-This is in contrast to small, round primary chondrocytes which show cortical distribution of actin in native cartilage.
-Interestingly, embedding of chondrocytes in a 3D environment provokes actin depolymerization and cortical rearrangement.
+This is in contrast to small, round primary chondrocytes which show cortical distribution of actin as in native cartilage.
+Interestingly, the embedding of chondrocytes in a 3D environment provokes actin depolymerization and cortical rearrangement.
 In this situation, the chondrocytes can re-express a differentiated phenotype.
 Polymerization of actin is regulated by the GTPase RhoA and the amount and activity of RhoA is dramatically downregulated when chondrocytes are embedded in 3D environment.

 Selected publications :